 Happening in the Chippewa Valley Museum's front lawn, Carson Park.
 Bring your own seating.

 The Listen Up!
 Folk Music in the Valley exhibit will be viewable before and after all music events.
 Ramones Ice Cream Parlor will be open during all events in this series.
-In the event of inclement weather, music will move inside the museum.

 This free concert series is made possible by WESTconsin Credit Union, Volume One, and Chippewa Valley Family